sudoplatform-labs/ffi-tutorials/Wrapper_Java_Kotlin/readme.md

 ### Add An Error Code Test Routine
 Throwing and catching exceptions (errors) is common practice in modern programming languages.
 In Rust, it is also possible to create custom exception types.
 These exceptions can be *thrown* in an underlying library, pass through the uniffi scaffolding and language wrapper layers, and then be handled in an exception handler provided by the higher-level application.

 For example, ArithmeticError is a custom Rust error enum (borrowed from one of the uniffi examples) that can be thrown when the sum of two values overflows the range of 32-bit unsigned integers.
 However, while the name *ArithmeticError* is available for programmers in Rust and Kotlin, it is a reserved word in Java and causes a build error when Java programmers attempt to use it.
-For this reason, I have modifed it slightly as *MyArithmeticError*.
+For this reason, I have modified it slightly as *MyArithmeticError*.
 With this change, please put the following error definition near the top of the lib.rs file:

 ```
 #[derive(Debug, thiserror::Error)]